France: Teenager dies after bridge collapses | DW | 18.11.2019

 A truck and a car fell into the river Tarn in southern France Monday after a suspension bridge collapsed, emergency workers said.
 The body of a 15-year-old girl was recovered, prosecutor Dominique Alzeari told reporters.
 Four others have been rescued from the river.

+The girl's mother was pulled alive from the sunken car by bystanders, some of whom were badly injured in the rescue attempt.

-The mother of the deceased teen was among those rescued, said Alzeari, adding that there were probably several other people still missing, including the driver of the truck and perhaps the driver of a possible third vehicle involved in the incident.
+Several other people were feared missing, including the driver of the truck and perhaps the driver of a possible third vehicle involved in the incident.

 Rescue efforts to locate them are ongoing.